rockyale/youtube-video-summarizer/README.md

   .\venv\Scripts\activate
   ```

+3 Install AWS CLI
+Download the AWS CLI:

+curl "https://awscli.amazonaws.com/AWSCLIV2.pkg" -o "AWSCLIV2.pkg"
-3. Install the required Python dependencies:
+Install the AWS CLI:

-pip install -r requirements.txt
+sudo installer -pkg ./AWSCLIV2.pkg -target /

+Validate your installation:

+aws --version
+Then, configure your AWS account using IAM credentials (or key/secret).
+Follow the prompts.

+aws configure

 4. Install the AWS CDK:
 npm install -g aws-cdk

+5. Install the required Python dependencies:
+pip install -r requirements.txt

-5. Bootstrap your AWS environment (if you haven't already):
+6. Bootstrap your AWS environment (if you haven't already):
 cdk bootstrap

-6. Update the `lib/youtube_summarizer_stack.py` file with your specific configurations, if necessary.
+7. Update the `lib/youtube_summarizer_stack.py` file with your specific configurations, if necessary.
-7. Run the build script to package the Lambda functions with their dependencies:
+8. Run the build script to package the Lambda functions with their dependencies:

 python build_lambda.py

-8. Deploy the stack:
+9. Deploy the stack:
 cdk deploy

-9. Note the API Gateway URL output after deployment.
+10. Note the API Gateway URL output after deployment.
 This is the URL you'll use to access your application.

 ## Usage